-Orphan's pension: 25% of the monthly pension the deceased received or would have received at the time of death is payable for each orphan; 40% for each full orphan.
+Orphan's pension: Each eligible orphan receives 25% of the monthly pension paid or payable to the deceased at the time of death; 40% for each full orphan.

 The value of the orphan's pension must not be less than the value of family allowances.
 An orphan receiving the pension may not receive family allowances.